Which numbers can send Global SMS?

 - If you haven’t already done so, create a Twilio account.
 If you are offered a Twilio phone number, please be sure to select a phone number that has global SMS capability, such as a local number in United States or Canada.

-- To use Global SMS, we recommend that you upgrade your account, but by following these instructions it may be possible to try Global SMS without upgrading.
+- To use Global SMS, we recommend that you upgrade your account, but you can use your trial account by following these instructions.

 - If you don’t already have one, please purchase an SMS-enabled phone number.
 You may not need a Twilio phone number if you plan to send messages using alphanumeric sender ID.